peaBerberian/paul-envs.sh/README.md

 already contain the initialization code for all the tools explicitely listed in the dockerfile.

-The job of copying the `configs` directory's content is taken by the `Dockerfile`.
+The job of copying the dotfiles directory's content is taken by the `Dockerfile`.
 Meaning that you'll profit from this even if you're not relying on `docker compose` or `paul-envs`.

+If you don't go through `paul-envs`, you will have to set the `DOTFILES_DIR` env variable yourself so it points to the dotfiles directory you defined yourself.
+When relying on `paul-envs`, a directory will be created for you.

 #### Note about neovim